JuniorLake/AgeRectifier/README.md

 # AgeRectifier
-An app that calculates your age in months, days, hours, minutes and seconds.
+An Android application that calculates your age in months, days, hours, minutes and seconds.

 # What I Learned